Young Alumni Profiles

 |Kellan Davidson '11|

 Most students experience a point during college that transforms their career path one way or another.
-For Kellan Davidson ‘11, that moment was surprisingly enough during Intro to Journalism, with a substitute he doesn’t even remember.
+Surprisingly, for Kellan Davidson ‘11, that moment came from a substitute professor during his Intro to Journalism course.

 Because of that advice from this professor that the industry could be or was currently changing at a rapid pace, Davidson said he immediately started to diversify his skill set, noting that the college’s journalism curriculum allowed him to do just that.